Naturhistoriska/birdscanner/README.md

 scripts.

-As a rough estimate, the "plast" step will take approx 20 mins/genome, while the "hmmer" step will take > ~30 h/per genome.
+As a rough estimate, the "plast" step will take approx 20 mins/genome, while the "HMMer" step will take > ~30 h/per genome.
 This might be a starting point:

 |Script|Current `-t` setting|Comment|
 |------|--------------------|-------|